 You want to constantly test various options to determine your best growth strategy.
 It’s not a simple one-size-fits-all.
 Are you up for the challenge?

-Check out these four tips to grow a profitable business that were tested by growth-minded entrepreneurs.
+Check out these four tips to grow a profitable business that were tested by growth-minded accounting professionals.

 1. Develop Profitable Partnerships

-Entrepreneurs are lone rangers.
-We do everything, especially in the beginning.
+Many firm owners are lone rangers.
+You do everything, especially in the beginning.

-Leverage solves that problem.
-Access your connections to reach more people without doing it all yourself.
+Leverage solves this problem.
+Access your connections to reach more people without doing everything yourself.
 Search for a complimentary business that will happily introduce you to their client base.

 This strategy emphasizes collaboration, not competition.
 Basically, everyone wins.

-I’ve formed relationships with several business that serve similar clients.
+I’ve formed relationships with several business who serve similar clients.
 One company is LeanLaw, a SaaS (software as a service) company.
 Accounting professionals who niche with attorneys use their QuickBooks app.

 How would you develop a similar strategic relationship?
 Start to search for complimentary businesses.
 Remember, both sides need to bring value to the table.
 What resource can you share that another business would happily offer to their clients?